 8. Choose the appropriate lodging

-Choosing the correct lodging is one of the most important travel safety advice for solitary travelers that many would advocate.
+Choosing the correct lodging is one of the most important pieces of travel safety advice for solitary travelers that many would advocate.
 Make sure you know where you’re going and whether or not the hotel offers a 24-hour front desk.
+Aviasales: A trusted service for buying flight tickets from reliable agencies at the lowest possible rates.

 The last thing you want is to be stuck waiting for the hotel or hostel to unlock the gates for you.
 It’s also a risky choice.
 Check over the amenities they have to offer and see if they fit your requirements.